 You can access the CLI by connecting a USB keyboard and SVGA monitor to the appliance or through an RS-232 serial cable and a terminal-emulator program.
 The terminal emulator must be set to 115200 bps with 8 data bits, no parity, 1 stop bit (8N1), and hardware flow control should be disabled.

-- Log in to the console with the shell user account.
-At the password prompt, type the service tag number found on the pullout tab on the front of the appliance, and then press ENTER.
+- At the password prompt, type the service tag number found on the pullout tab on the front of the appliance, and then press ENTER.

 Enable privileged commands by running the following command: